Skip to main content

 Grants from the merged program can support interns working on a variety of projects, including:

-For more information on the internship program and past projects, how host sites with a possible project may engage or apply, and how intern candidates may apply, visit MnTAP’s internship page at http://www.mntap.umn.edu/interns/business/.
+For more information on the internship program and details about potential hosts and candidates can take part, visit MnTAP’s internship page: http://www.mntap.umn.edu/interns/business/.

 College curriculum grants